adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 For more info : [Mining](Mining), [Oracles](Oracles)

-# How does æternity protect from the next DAO happening? #
+# How is æternity protected from another DAO attack? #

-Since contracts are independent, it is much easier to prove and verify what each contract does.
+Since contracts are independent from each other, it is much easier to prove and verify what each contract does.

-The DAO had a problem where some people trusted other people to spend their money for them.
-For instance, if you give your money to someone, and trusting them to spend it for you wisely, there is nothing you can do to stop them from robbing you.
+In the DAO, some people trusted other people to spend their money for them.
+However, if you give your money to someone and trust them to spend it, there is nothing you can do to stop them from robbing you.

-æternity supports many trustless contracts.
-There is no reason you should ever trust anybody with æternity, or any other blockchain system.

-Any smart contract that requires trust is not so smart.
+æternity supports trustless contracts.
+With æternity, there is no reason you should ever trust anybody or any other blockchain system.
+After all, any smart contract that requires trust is not so smart.

 # Is smart contract verification on the roadmap? #